vike256/tutorials/recoil-script/Tutorial.md

 ## Recoil script
 A recoil script is a program that automatically adjusts the mouse position to counteract the recoil of a weapon in a video game.

-Python is a popular language for writing recoil scripts because it is easy to learn and use.
-It also has a number of libraries that can be used to interact with the Windows API, which is necessary for controlling the mouse.

 ## Importing libraries
 To write a recoil script in Python, you will need to import the following libraries:
 ```py